JetBlue Airways second-quarter profit, revenue top estimates

 2 Min Read

-(Reuters) - U.S. carrier JetBlue Airways Corp (JBLU.O) reported a 16.6 percent rise in second-quarter profit, helped partly by improving average fares.
+(Reuters) - U.S. carrier JetBlue Airways Corp (JBLU.O) reported a 16.6 percent rise in second-quarter profit on Tuesday, helped partly by higher average fares.

 Net income rose to $211 million, or 64 cents per share, in the quarter, from $181 million, or 53 cents per share, a year earlier.
 Total operating revenue rose 12.1 percent to $1.84 billion.